ma-Pishdar/ma.Pishdar/README.md

 The learning process has always been fascinating to me.
 My mission is to reduce the learning time for humans.
+Apart from the technology I deal with on a daily basis, I am also passionate in economics, neuroscience, genetics, and data science and machine learning.

 🌍 Find me on the web:
     <p>LinkedIn: <a href="https://www.linkedin.com/in/mohammad-amin-pishdar/" title="Title">M a Pishdar</a></p>